Why do so many kids stop working in school, and even drop out?

 they really want.
 It’s like that old saying, “If you can’t be good, be good at it”.

 The real underlying cause of dropping out is shame.
 One important solution is to teach and encourage students to have USA or Unconditional Self-Acceptance.
 You can read about what that means at:

-You can also learn about how to have UOA or Unconditional Other Acceptance for students.
+learn about how to have UOA or Unconditional Other Acceptance for students.
 Creating an atmosphere of UOA is a good way to help them learn to have USA.
-Letting them know I have UOA is always the first step I take in the "Tool Time" approach to troubled and troublesome students.
+Letting them know I have UOA is always the first step I take in the "Tool Time" approach to troubled and

 EMPOWERING TROUBLESOME STUDENTS